TanyaElizabeth13/MilestoneProject1/README.md

 As an owner of the site, I want to have the location of the company easily available for new and current clients.

-As an owner of the site, I want customers to be able to send a message to contact them back at a late date.
+As an owner of the site, I want customers to be able to send a message to contact them back at a later date.

 As an owner of the site, I want the site content to be readable on all devices for all customers.